kubernetes/kops/docs/getting_started/production.md

 # Recommendations for production setups

-The getting started-documentation is a fast way of spinning up a Kubernetes cluster, but there are some aspects of _kops_ that require extra consideration.
+The getting started-documentation is a fast way of spinning up a Kubernetes cluster, but there are some aspects of kOps that require extra consideration.
 This document will highlight the most important things you should know about before deploying your production workload.

 ## High availability